 Read more about the ESTA

-In general, you can use your debit card to pin at banks and stores in the US, as these cards often come with a Maestro logo.
+In general, you can use your debit card to withdraw cash at banks and for cashless payments in stores in the US, as these cards often come with a Maestro logo.
 Take note that you often have to pay a small fee to be able to pay with a debit card, and to convert your money to dollars.
-Also take note that before departure, you might have to enable pinning abroad through your personal bank.
+Also take note that before departure, you might have to enable cashless payments abroad through your personal bank.
 Many banks have implemented this feature to make banking affairs abroad safer.
 Contact your bank for more information.

 In the USA, it is considered normal to pay for everything with a credit card (or cash, of course).
 This also makes it so you do not need to carry cash on you, which can make the trip and stay safer in general.